DouglasUrner/ShopNotes/machines/router.md

 A modifided version of the Jess-em Mast-R-Lift that uses magnetic plates rather than twist in plates.
 Metric and inch scales available.

 **[Jess-em Mast-R-Lift II](https://jessem.com/collections/router-lifts-and-plates/products/mast-r-lift-ii)**
 Metric and inch scales available.
+Incra makes a kit to convert to their magnetic plates (it is spendy, about $130 (Jan 2019)).

 **[Jess-em Rout-R-Lift II](https://jessem.com/collections/router-lifts-and-plates/products/rout-r-lift-ii-model)**